-The purpose of the DBS Transmittal Sheet (see Appendix 9) is to account for the samples that have been collected in each Cluster.
+The purpose of the DBS Transmittal Sheet (see Appendix 9) is to account for the samples that have been collected in each Cluster and to track the samples from the field to the laboratory.

-- 1. Fold the DBS Transmittal Sheet along the dotted lines (so that the bar-code labels are not folded), and keep it in the Sample Cluster Bag along with the DBS samples for that cluster. - 2.
-When you have completed the cluster, remove the packaged DBS samples from the Cluster Sample Bag (do not open the small zip-loc bags). - 3.
-One by one, check the bar codes on the labels on the filter paper cards against the bar codes affixed to the back side of the DBS Transmittal Sheet.
-For each DBS sample, put a check mark in the column labelled health investigator for each corresponding bar code found on the transmittal sheet.
+- 1. Fold the DBS Transmittal Sheet along the dotted lines (so that the barcode labels are not folded), and keep it in the Sample Cluster Bag along with the DBS samples for that cluster. - 2.
+When you have completed the cluster, remove the packaged DBS samples from the Cluster Sample Bag (do not open the small ziploc bags). - 3.
+One by one, check the barcodes on the labels on the filter paper cards against the barcodes affixed to the back side of the DBS Transmittal Sheet.
+For each DBS sample, put a check mark in the column labelled health investigator for each corresponding barcode found on the transmittal sheet.
 Count the number of DBS samples and record in the boxes provided in Column (3) on the front side of the transmittal sheet in the column labelled TOTAL COUNT OF BLOOD SAMPLES.
 If there are any discrepancies, you must attempt to account for them.
 Use Column (7) to explain.
 Sign your name in Column (4) and the date in Column (6).